CZ-NIC/knot/doc/reference.rst

 A pseudo-random jitter added to :ref:`policy_rrsig-refresh` and subtracted from :ref:`policy_zsk-lifetime`.

-The jitter value is selected from the interval between 0 and the configured value and is deterministic based on the zone name.
+The jitter value (in seconds or as a percentage of the adjusted value) is selected from the interval between 0 and the configured value and is deterministic based on the zone name.

 The goal is to prevent DNSSEC maintenance events for a large number of configured zones from interfering with other regular zone events.